ryuzakyl/kubernetes-examples/ingress/kubernetes-dashboard/README.md

-# Ingress resource to access the Kubernetes Dashboard from outside the cluster
+# Ingress Resource to access the Kubernetes Dashboard from outside the cluster

 > These instructions assume the **Kubernetes Dashboard** service has been deployed over **HTTPS**, i.e. the service endpoints are expecting **HTTPS** connections.
 The **Kubernetes Dashboard** service deployed on this repo is expecting connections over port **8443**.

-## Deploy the ingress resource
+## Deploy the Ingress Resource

 > **TL;DR** Check the following make target:
 > ```console
-> $ make <target-to-be-added-here>
+> $ make deploy-dashboard-ingress
 > ```
->

-For ingress resources, there are mainly two kinds of ingress rules:
+For Ingress Resources, there are mainly two kinds of ingress rules:
 * Host-based
 * Path-based

 > Exposing the **Kubernetes Dashboard** UI over a path would result in an issue: see how to serve (or make accessible) the static assets of the web interface.
 For that reason, we'll go with the *Host-based* approach.
 >
 > A *.yaml* config file describing such *Path-based* approach can be consulted at: [dashboard-ingress-path.yaml](dashboard-ingress-path.yaml)
 >
 > **NOTE:** This file has not been extensively tested.
 So... *reader discretion is advised*, :stuck_out_tongue_winking_eye:.